Llama: Inca Empire

 In the Inca Empire, llamas were the only beasts of burden, and many of the people dominated by the Inca had long traditions of llama herding.
-For the Inca nobility, the llama was of symbolic significance, and llama figures were often buried with the dead.
+For the Inca nobility, the llama was symbolic, and llama figures were often buried with the dead.

 In South America, llamas are still used as beasts of burden, as well as for the production of fiber and meat.

 The Inca deity Urcuchillay was depicted in the form of a multicolored llama.

-Carl Troll has argued that the large numbers of llamas found in the southern Peruvian highlands were an important factor in the rise of the Inca Empire.
-It is worth considering the maximum extent of the Inca Empire roughly coincided with the greatest distribution of alpacas and llamas in Pre-Hispanic America.
+Carl Troll has argued that the large numbers of llamas found in the southern Peruvian highlands were an essential factor in the rise of the Inca Empire.
+It is worth considering the maximum extent of the Inca Empire roughly coincided with the most significant distribution of alpacas and llamas in Pre-Hispanic America.
 The link between the Andean biomes of puna and páramo, llama pastoralism and the Inca state is a matter of research.

 Spanish Empire

 One of the main uses for llamas at the time of the Spanish conquest was to bring down ore from the mines in the mountains.
 Gregory de Bolivar estimated that in his day, as many as 300,000 were employed in the transport of produce from the Potosí mines alone, but since the introduction of horses, mules, and donkeys, the importance of the llama as a beast of burden has greatly diminished.

 According to Juan Ignacio Molina, the Dutch captain Joris van Spilbergen observed the use of hueques (possibly a llama type) by native Mapuches of Mocha Island as plow animals in 1614.

-In Chile hueque populations declined towards extinction in the 16th and 17th century being replaced by European livestock.
-The causes of its extinction are not clear but it is known that the introduction of sheep caused some competition among both domestic species.
-Anecdotal evidence of the mid-17th century show that both species coexisted but suggests that there were many more sheep than hueques.
+In Chile hueque, populations declined towards extinction in the 16th and 17th century being replaced by European livestock.
+The causes of its extinction are not clear.
+However, it is known that the introduction of sheep caused some competition among both domestic species.
+Anecdotal evidence of the mid-17th century shows that both species coexisted and suggests that there were many more sheep than hueques.
 The decline of hueques reached a point in the late 18th century when only the Mapuche from Mariquina and Huequén next to Angol raised the animal.